 Here’s an example of why I go out of my way not to mix honey from different hives.

-1) Get to a specific location, the location of the flower.
+1) A honey bee knows how to get to a specific location, the location of the flower.
 It leaves the hive entrance and literally makes a beeline towards the flower or the general location of the nectar source.

-2) Extract nectar from the specific species of flower.
+2) A honey bee knows how to extract nectar from the specific species of flower.
 The size and shape of each species of flower requires a different technique for holding onto the flower and reaching inside it to suck up the nectar (or collect pollen.)

-3) Get back to the hive, specifically the hive entrance.
+3) A honey bee knows how to get back to the hive, specifically the hive entrance.

 A change in any of those three greatly reduces the efficiency of the honey bee’s work.
 For instance, changing the location of the hive entrance by adding a rim beneath the inner cover (an inner cover with a top entrance) will move the top entrance up by only a few inches, but it’s enough to make most of the returning bees crawl all over the front of the hive looking for the entrance.
 Because the entrance is no longer in the exact spot it was before, each individual honey bee has to reprogram its little speck of a brain to learn the new location of the hive entrance.
 Sensing the disoriented bees, other foragers will often start scenting the location of the new hive entrance to save the returning, confused foragers from having to crawl blindly around the front of the hive looking for the entrance.